Home

 Image Sensors

-The new Axis 206 series is built on the latest CMOS sensor technology.
-These sensors give much better quality than previously seen on other sensors--such as on the Axis 205.
-Colours are nicer, and light sensitivity is almost as good as on a CCD.
-A product-specific disadvantage of the Axis 206M is that the scaling is done by simple line and pixel dropping.
+A product-specific disadvantage of many megapixel cameras is that the scaling is done by simple line and pixel dropping.
 This means that while the full size image (VGA, 640x480) will be sharp, image information may be lost when the image is scaled down to a lower resolution.

 The recommendation of Axis Communications is to use a CCD-based camera in all situations where image quality or light sensitivity is of the highest concern.
 For applications where cost or size is critical, a CMOS-based camera is most probably the best solution.